We confirm your city will accept the complaint before you pay.

 Enforcement

-Florida's code enforcement system only works when violations get reported — and reported correctly.
-SNITCH exists to close that gap.
-When you submit a complaint through our platform, we review it against local municipal codes, verify it meets the threshold for enforcement action, and file it with the appropriate city or county agency in our name.
-That last part matters: under Florida SB 60, anonymous complaints are prohibited.
+Florida's code enforcement system only works when violations get reported, and reported correctly.
+SNITCH closes that gap.
+Submit a complaint through our platform and we review it against local municipal code, verify it meets the threshold for enforcement action, and file it with the right city or county agency in our name.
+That last part matters: under Florida's SB 60 (2021), fully anonymous complaints are prohibited in most cases.

 Awareness

-Most Florida residents don't know their rights in the code enforcement process — and that ignorance costs them.
-They don't know that SB 60 eliminated anonymous complaints in 2021, making self-identification mandatory when filing directly with a city or county.
-They don't know that violations have strict inspection timelines, that fines can accrue daily, or that unpaid penalties can result in property liens.
-They don't know they have the right to contest a violation before a Code Enforcement Board or Special Magistrate.
+Most Florida residents don't know their rights in the code enforcement process, and that ignorance costs them.
+They don't know SB 60 eliminated anonymous complaints in 2021, making self-identification mandatory when filing directly with a city or county.
+They don't know violations carry strict inspection timelines, that fines can accrue daily, or that unpaid penalties can become property liens.
+They don't know they can contest a violation before a Code Enforcement Board or Special Magistrate under Chapter 162.

 Collaboration

 Code enforcement doesn't fail because the laws are weak.
-It fails because complaints are incomplete, improperly filed, or never submitted at all.
-A resident sees a violation, doesn't know where to report it, worries about neighbor retaliation, and does nothing.
+It fails because complaints are incomplete, filed wrong, or never submitted at all.
+A resident sees a violation, doesn't know where to report it, worries about retaliation, and does nothing.

-SNITCH interrupts that cycle by acting as a structured intermediary between residents and the enforcement system.
-We ensure complaints are submitted to the right agency, in the right format, with the right level of detail to prompt action.
+SNITCH interrupts that cycle as a structured intermediary between residents and the enforcement system.
+We get complaints to the right agency, in the right format, with the detail an inspector needs to act.

-We serve HOAs, neighborhood associations, real estate management companies, and individual residents who want violations addressed without the friction of navigating municipal bureaucracy themselves.
+We serve HOAs, neighborhood associations, real estate management companies, and individual residents who want violations addressed without navigating municipal bureaucracy themselves.
+Report a real violation consistently through a professional process and it gets enforced consistently.

 If you believe a property violates local codes, you can report it for enforcement action.